How Lemtrada Is Given

 - You will be given certain medications prior to treatment

 - LEMTRADA can cause serious side effects during infusion or up to 24 hours or longer after you receive LEMTRADA.
 Tell your healthcare provider immediately if you experience any discomfort during or after your infusion.
-You may also be given other medicines before or after the infusion to try to reduce your chances of getting these reactions or to treat them after they happen
+You may also be given other medicines before, during, or after the infusion to try to reduce your chances of getting these reactions or to treat them if they happen

 What patients are saying